Canary testing

 Optimizely server-side experimentation customers can follow in the footsteps of the world’s top software companies (like Amazon, Google and Facebook) that validate their features to just a small percentage of users before rolling out more broadly.

-Optimizely also offers enterprise-grade feature management and A/B testing through Optimizely server-side experimentation, a powerful solution for doing canary testing, controlled feature releases, and feature tests in your product or app.
+Optimizely also offers enterprise-grade product experimentation and feature management through Optimizely server-side experimentation, a powerful solution for doing canary testing, controlled feature releases, and feature tests in your product or app.